rrcobb/backgammon/devlog.md

   - play / fast forward (10) / play to end
   - rewind a move

+- reorder game panels so it fits on different screen sizes
+  - history below

+- show previous game state (as an option when we expand)
+- undo / reset to a position

 - separate roll from move

 - show the valid moves

 - display about the strategy
   - strategy descriptions
   - show probabilities of hits / other events